Biscoff Cookie Butter Cake (Nothing Bundt Cake Copycat)

 Step 1.
 Preheat oven to 325°F

 Step 2.
-Add the cake flour, baking powder, baking soda, salt & cinnamon to a bowl.
+Add the cake flour, baking powder, salt & cinnamon to a bowl.
 Stir to evenly incorporate and set aside.

 Step 3.
-Add the cookie butter to a small bowl and microwave for 10-20 seconds until it reaches a consistency that is easy to stir.
-Add the sour cream, melted butter & vanilla extract and stir to combine.
+Add the cookie butter, sour cream, oil and butter to a small bowl and microwave for 10-20 second increments until it is easy to stir and the butter has fully melted.
+Add the vanilla extract and stir to combine.
 The mixture will appear split.
 This is fine.
 Once added to the batter it will emulsify with the other ingredients.

 Step 4.
 In the bowl of a stand mixer affixed with a whisk attachment, add the whole eggs and the dark brown sugar.
 Whip on high speed until the volume has doubled or no longer gets bigger.

 Step 6.
-Still mixing on low speed, spoon in the flour mixture to the mixing bowl.
-Since the dry ingredients may gather along the sides of the bowl, stop the mixer, scrape the sides down, then mix again on low speed for a few seconds only until there are no more dry spots.
+Still mixing on medium speed, spoon in the flour mixture to the mixing bowl.
+Since the dry ingredients may gather along the sides of the bowl once all the flour mixture has been added stop the mixer and scrape the sides down.

 Dumping in all the crushed cookies in one spot will cause the batter to deflate.